tsubasaogawa/flickr-s3-sync-in-blog/README.md

 # flickr-s3-sync-from-blog (fssync)

-flickr-s3-sync-from-blog is an image transfer in the blog post from Flickr to Amazon S3.
+flickr-s3-sync-from-blog helps you migrate from Flickr.

 ## Features

-- Copy images from Flickr to S3 based in the blog post
+- Copy images in the blog post from Flickr to S3
-- Replace Flickr URLs with S3 URLs in the post
+- Replace Flickr URLs with S3 URLs in the blog post
 - Remove some tags and attributes used by Flickr, such as `data-flickr-embed`, `client-code.js`

 For example: